amacal/leak/README.md

         Listen on specified port.

-    --accept #countries (default: nothing)
+    --accept #countries (default: all)

-        Accepts only peers from the given countries; example: RU UA
+        Accept only peers from the given countries; example: RU UA

     --metadata (on|off) (default: on)